diyabc/diyabcGUI/README.md

 diyabcGUI::dl_all_latest_bin()
 ```

-> **Note:** you can run this command from time to time to update required binary files in case new versions were released.
+> **Note:** you can run this command from time to time to update the required binary files in case new versions were released.

 4. Launch the interface
 ```R